abajwa-hw/search-demo/README.md

 tail -f /var/log/doc-crawler.log
 ```

-- Once its up, you can access the demo from within Ambari via the "Document Crawler" view or by opening http://sandbox.hortonworks.com:9090
+- Once the service is up, you can access the demo from within Ambari via the "Document Crawler" view or by opening http://sandbox.hortonworks.com:9090
   - ![Image](../master/screenshots/doc-crawler-view.png?raw=true)
   - Enter a search query and click Search button.
 Open a document and notice the searched term will be highlighted within it.
   - ![Image](../master/screenshots/document-crawler.png?raw=true)